ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 stop not at the gentle words^ Let deeds
 with language dwell ^ The ones who
 pities starving birds Should scatter
 crumbs as well.
-The mercy that
+The mercy that is warm
+and trueMust lend a helping hand, For
+those that talk, yet fail to- dc-But u
+build upon the sand.&#x27; * ?
+Eiiza Cook
 </td></tr></table>

 ---